decentralized-diva-world/caravan-cookery/recipes/meat/chinese-five-spice-pork-belly.md

 When ready, remove the pork belly and barbecue until cooked (about 8 minutes).
 Reserve the marinade but discard the garlic and ginger.

-For the stir-fry noodles, prepare the vegetables.
+For the stir-fried noodles, prepare the vegetables.
 Cut the onion into eighths and dice the carrots and capsicum into bit-size pieces.

 Heat up a wok or frying pan and add 1 tbl of oil.
 With a high heat, add the onions and stir-fry quickly.
 Add the carrots and capsicum and cook until hot but still with a bite.
 Add the garlic and ginger, fry for a further minute then remove.